The University of Michigan School of Medicine

 - Have taken the Computer-Based Assessment for Sampling Personal Characteristic (CASPer) Test.

-There is a wide range of factors that are considered while evaluating an applicant of The University of Michigan Medical School.
+There is a wide range of factors that are considered while evaluating an applicant of The University of Michigan School of medicine.
 The School’s Admissions Committee regards these factors as the most crucial ones for the successful development of a medical student into an empathetic and able physician who can serve patients with the utmost skill and care.
 These attributes are:

 - Academic Excellence: The medical curriculum at the School is rigorous.
 The study at the School of Medicine demands that a candidate demonstrate prior capability to achieve academic excellence.
 The GPA of a candidate’s undergraduate academic career and the MCAT scores are used to evaluate the applicant’s ability.
 Moreover, the quality of the undergraduate institution, the nature of the courses taken, and the improvement in grades will also be considered.